 Bruce D. McDonald, III, Christopher B. Goodman, and Megan E. Hatch, “State Tensions in State-Local Intergovernmental Response to Emergencies: The Case of COVID-19.”

-The U.S. emergency and disaster response system is inherently bottom-up, meaning that responses are intended to begin at the local level with state and federal governments stepping in to assist as needed.
+The U.S. emergency and disaster response system is designed to operate bottom-up, meaning responses are intended to begin at the local level with state and federal governments stepping in to assist as needed.
 The response to the current COVID-19 outbreak, however, has been something else entirely, as each level of government competes with the others over resources and authority.
 Some states preferred a local response with state support, while other states took a more uniform, state-mandated response enabled by state preemption of local actions.
 The latter has revealed an often-dormant means of state preemption of local ordinances: the executive order preemption.
-Local government managers will thus have to be creative in balancing responsiveness to their constituents in this time of crisis while also being constrained by their states in what they are able to do.
-These administrative choices are likely to have both immediate and long-term consequences for future emergencies.
+Local government managers will have to be creative in balancing responsiveness to their constituents in this time of crisis while also being constrained by their states.
+The administrative choices are likely to have both immediate and long-term consequences for future emergencies.

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader